Essential Vitamins: Supplements or Serums?

 Vitamin A

 Vitamin A (aka retinoids) are considered the gold standard in any cosmeceutical skincare regimen.
-Topical vitamin A, such as Synergie Skin's Ultimate A, is now used to treat over 125 skin disorders including, acne, sun damage, hyperpigmentation and even dermatitis.
-Prescription forms of retinoids, commercially known as Steva-A, Retin-A and Differin, are effective but can cause negative side effects such as skin dryness and irritation.
-Many patients discontinue use on this prescription form due to these side effects.
+Topical vitamin A, such as Synergie Skin's Ultimate A, is now used to treat over 125 skin disorders, including acne, sun damage, hyperpigmentation and even dermatitis.
+Prescription forms of retinoids, commercially known as Steva-A, Retin-A and Differin, are effective but can cause skin dryness and irritation for some skin types.

-Nonprescription Retinol, as a stabilised molecule is now considered the ideal form of delivering topical vitamin A with maximum stability and effectiveness and minimal irritation.
+Nonprescription Retinol, as a stabilised molecule, is now considered the ideal form of delivering topical vitamin A with maximum stability and effectiveness and minimal irritation.
 Vitamin A is a fat-soluble vitamin and, as such, can accumulate in the tissues if taken orally in high doses.
-Standard low dose vitamin A supplements have been clinically evaluated in terms of treating skin conditions such as acne.
-Results suggest that low dose oral supplementation may be ineffective at raising whole-body vitamin A levels.
+Standard low-dose vitamin A supplements have been clinically evaluated in terms of treating skin conditions such as acne.
+Results suggest that low-dose oral supplementation may be ineffective at raising whole-body vitamin A levels.

 Vitamin B3 (Niacinamide)